kubernetes/ingress-nginx/docs/user-guide/multiple-ingress.md

 If all ingress controllers respect IngressClasses (e.g. multiple instances of ingress-nginx v1.0), you can deploy two Ingress controllers by granting them control over two different IngressClasses, then selecting one of the two IngressClasses with `ingressClassName`.

-First, ensure the `--controller-class=` and `--ingress-class` are set to something different on each ingress controller:
+First, ensure the `--controller-class=` and `--ingress-class` are set to something different on each ingress controller, If your additional ingress controller is to be installed in a namespace, where there is/are one/more-than-one ingress-nginx-controller(s) already installed, then you need to specify a different unique `--election-id` for the new instance of the controller.

 ```yaml
 # ingress-nginx Deployment/Statefulset